 Integration tools are typically priced to customers in bespoke packages.
 Taking into consideration the different functions, platforms, applications and automation they require.
 Because most integrations have to be created from scratch or even outsourced by the supplier to hand-code, this can be a lengthy and unpredictable process, hence the equally costly and unpredictable pricing!

-Next Generation iPaaS tools that truly centralised, code-less and includes pre-built integrations, don’t suffer from this same burden.
-Because of this, pricing can be managed in a far more transparent and consistent way.
-Removing the need for long steps and complex implementation projects, also negates the traditional consultation and setup costs that an MSP or large iPaaS might require.
+Next Generation iPaaS tools that are truly centralized, code-less and include pre-built integrations, don’t suffer from the same problem.
+Because of this, (1.) pricing can be managed in a far more predictable, transparent and consistent way.

-Another huge benefit to subscription-based pricing is that you will only pay for what you use.
-In a traditional MSP or iPaaS environment, you are constantly at risk of paying again and again for legacy integrations or for services that are either under-utilised or under-performing.
+Another huge benefit to subscription-based pricing is that (2.) you will only ever pay for what you use.
+In a traditional MSP or iPaaS environment, you are constantly at risk of paying again and again for legacy integrations or for services that are either under-utilized or under-performing.

 What is the difference between traditional iPaaS and the next generation iPaas?